Jasper-27/Jasper-27/README.md

 ## 🛠 I'm currently working on
+- [NiceC2](https://github.com/Jasper-27/NiceC2), a system for managing multiple remote machines from a central server.
 - Completing some TryHackMe labs
-- My final year doing Cyber Security at UoP
-- Working out what to do as a project for said final year

 <!--